StungEye-RRC/Just-The-Docs-Template/docs/undoing-in-git.md

 # Undoing in Git
 {: .no_toc }

 With Git we can undo almost anything.
+There are three ways we can undo in git, `checkout`,`reset`, and `revert`.

 ## Table of Contents
 {: .no_toc }